QuantEcon/book-networks-public/_sources/ch_intro.md

 t_data = t_dist.rvs(n)
 ```

-We then plot our samples.
+When we plot our samples, we see the student's t distribution frequently generates samples many standard deviations from the mean.

 ```{code-cell}